karlospn/mytechramblings-site-source-code/content/posts/moving-this-blog-to-azure-static-webapps.md

 I would like to move the blog source code from GitHub to Azure DevOps because that's where I'm hosting nowadays all my private projects.
 But it seems that you can't do that.

 - **Azure Static WebApps doesn't support Azure DevOps** nowadays.
-- It **only support GitHub as a VCS**, you can't use any other version control system like Azure DevOps or GitLab.
+- The **only VCS supported right now is GitHub**, you can't use Azure DevOps or GitLab or any other VCS.

-But to be fair Azure Static WebApps it's still on preview and after poking around on the Azure GitHub repository it seems that they are working on supporting Azure DevOps: https://github.com/Azure/static-web-apps/issues/5
+After poking around a little bit, it seems that they are working on supporting Azure DevOps in a near future: https://github.com/Azure/static-web-apps/issues/5

-So, I guess I'm staying on GitHub for now.
+So, I guess my blog is staying on GitHub for now.

 ## Goal 2.
-Create the Azure Static WebApps blog using IaC
+Create the Azure Static Web App blog using IaC

-I'm going a little bit fancy here.
-For a project as simple as this I could create the WebApp directly on the Azure portal, but let's try to follow some good DevOps practices and provision all the resources using IaC.
+For a project as simple as this I could create the web app directly on the Azure portal, but let's try to follow some good DevOps practices and provision all the resources using IaC.

-My de facto IaC tool is **Terraform**, but it doesn't support Azure Static WebApps.
-They're working on it: https://github.com/terraform-providers/terraform-provider-azurerm/pull/7150
+My de facto tool for IaC is **Terraform**, but it doesn't support Azure Static WebApps right now.
+It seems that they're also working on it: https://github.com/terraform-providers/terraform-provider-azurerm/pull/7150
-Pulumi also doesn't support it.
-So it seems that my best option right now is using **ARM templates**.
+**Pulumi** also doesn't support it, so it seems that my best option right now is using an **ARM template**.

-Let me show you the final result.
-That's the ARM template:
+Here's the ARM template I have built:
 ```json
 {
     "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#",